cabforum/forum/CSCWG-charter.md

 i.
 Certificate issuance and revocation

 j.
 CA operational practices, physical/logical security, etc.

+Additionally, the authorized scope of the CSCWG SHALL be to discuss, adopt, and maintain policies, frameworks and sets of standard related to the issuance of management of timestamp certificates by third-party Certificate Issuers under a publicly trusted root, limited to timestamp certificates containing a Certificate Policy Identifier value of "2.23.140.1.4.2" in their certificatePolicies extension.

 The CSCWG SHALL exercise caution to ensure that its work product does not impede the issuance of other EKU types.